Mastodon

 Should I move from Ltd Co back to sole trader?

-Maybe.
-If the calculator shows sole trader saves you meaningful money at your current profit, the move is mechanically straightforward: stop trading through the Ltd Co, register as a sole trader, and ultimately strike off the company or hold it dormant.
-Watch out for the Members Voluntary Liquidation route if you have retained profits over about £25k - it can be very tax-efficient via Business Asset Disposal Relief at 10%.
+Possibly.
+If the calculator shows sole trader saves you meaningful money at your current profit, the mechanical steps are straightforward: stop trading through the Ltd Co, register as a sole trader, and ultimately strike off the company or hold it dormant.
+Watch out for the Members Voluntary Liquidation route if you have retained profits over about £25k - it can be tax-efficient via Business Asset Disposal Relief at 10% in many cases.
+Disincorporation also has knock-on effects (loss of limited liability, VAT, contracts in the company name), so take this question to your accountant before acting.

 Are the tax bands frozen?